I trust you are a smart person. Hence, I assume that you have done your basic homework before launching a new product.

 Internal marketing has to start at the time of conception.

-I have seen great concepts failing because project did not get adequate internal support.
+I have seen great concepts failing because projects did not get adequate internal support.

 You need this support from day one.